Nan McKay

 Annie Maude "Nan" McKay (October 10, 1892 – July 27, 1986) was a Métis librarian.
-In 1915, she became the female Indigenous graduate of the University of Saskatchewan.
+In 1915, she became the first Indigenous woman to graduate the University of Saskatchewan.
 McKay worked as a librarian at the university for 44 years.

 Early life and education

 Annie Maude McKay was born into a prominent English Métis family on October 10, 1892, at Fort à la Corne.
 Her father, Angus McKay (born 1858), worked for the Hudson's Bay Company (HBC), which had a trading post at Fort à la Corne.
 Her mother, Annie Maud Mary Fortescue McKay, was born in 1867, and her father also worked for the HBC.
 Nan's mother died in 1907 following an operation for appendicitis; her father remarried in 1910.
 The family moved frequently within Saskatchewan because of Angus's reassignments, including to Green Lake in 1899, Île-à-la-Crosse in 1907, and La Ronge in 1909.

 Nan and her siblings were homeschooled as children.
 After her mother's death, her uncle, judge and House of Commons member James McKay, enrolled her and her sister at St. Alban's Ladies College, a distinguished Anglican private school in Prince Albert.
 She was awarded a $200 entrance scholarship to the University of Saskatchewan and used her mother's inheritance to pay tuition at the university.

 She was active in extracurricular activities at the university, including serving on the student council as well as the board of the school's group for female students, Penta Kai Deka.
 She was the staff artist of The Sheaf, the school's student-run newspaper.
 McKay was a figure skater and played for the university's varsity ice hockey team as a student, continuing to play on the university's teams well into the 1920s as an alumni member.

 When she graduated with Honours in English and French in 1915, she was the school's first female Aboriginal and Métis graduate.